 Specialized knowledge:

-You have: • expert knowledge of the Planning Act, planning systems, related legislation and policies, and policy development and decision-making processes. • knowledge of planning theories, principles and practices, and standards and codes of professional conduct in undertaking land-use planning projects to make recommendations/decisions under statutory authority and to present expert testimony at tribunals or public hearings with credibility and professionalism • proven ability to interpret and apply land-use planning legislation.
+• knowledge of planning theories, principles and practices, and standards and codes of professional conduct in undertaking land-use planning projects to make recommendations/decisions under statutory authority and to present expert testimony at tribunals or public hearings with credibility and professionalism

 Team leadership and project management skills: